statisticsnorway/ssb-altinn-python/README.md

 isee_transform(file, mapping)
 ```
-The functions handles flat structures and 'tables' in the XML, and puts a suffix containig a number at the end of the FELTNAVN-column on table-fields.
-If the XML-contains more complex structures as 'table in table' if will give a warning with a list of witch values in FELTNAVN thar needs to be further processed before it can be used in ISEE.
+The function handles flat structures and 'tables' in the XML.
+If the XML contains repeating values, it puts a suffix containig a number at the end of the FELTNAVN-column.
+If the XML-contains more complex structures as 'table in table' if will give a warning with a list of which values in FELTNAVN that needs to be further processed before it can be used in ISEE.
+In this case no suffix will be added.

 The XML needs to contain certain fields in the 'InternInfo'-block, The required filds are:
 - 'enhetsIdent'